scrapy/scrapy/docs/topics/downloader-middleware.rst

 List of exceptions to retry.

-It may contain either an exception or a string, in which case Scrapy would load the exception from the absolute object path specified by the string.
+Each list entry may be an exception type or its import path as a string.

-If an exception is not retried earlier, middlewares get to process it; if none handles it, the request errback gets it.
+An exception will not be caught when the exception type is not in :setting:`RETRY_EXCEPTIONS` or when the maximum number of retries for a request has been exceeded (see :setting:`RETRY_TIMES`).
+To learn about uncaught exception propagation, see :meth:`~scrapy.downloadermiddlewares.DownloaderMiddleware.process_exception`.

 .. setting:: RETRY_PRIORITY_ADJUST